axondeepseg/axondeepseg/docs_source/source/documentation.rst

 **Option 1: manual correction of the segmentation masks**

-* Note that when you launch a segmentation, in the folder output, you will also find the axon and myelin masks (separately), named 'axon_mask.png' and 'myelin_mask.png'.
+* Note that when you launch a segmentation, in the folder output, you will also find the axon and myelin masks (with the suffixes **'_seg-axon.png'** and **'_seg-myelin.png'**).
 If the segmentation proposed by AxonDeepSeg is not optimal, you can manually correct the myelin mask.
-* For example, you can open the microscopy image and the myelin mask with an external tool/software (such as GIMP: https://www.gimp.org/).
-For a more detailed procedure, you can visit https://www.gimp.org/tutorials/Layer_Masks/.
+* For the manual correction, we suggest using the GIMP software (https://www.gimp.org/).
+For a more detailed procedure on how to do the manual correction with GIMP, please consult the following guide: `<neuropoly.pub/sop_labelling_with_GIMP>`_

-* After correcting the myelin mask, you can regenerate the image (axon+myelin).
+* After correcting the myelin mask, you can regenerate the segmentation masks (axon+myelin).
 To do this, you can use the following notebook: https://github.com/neuropoly/axondeepseg/blob/master/notebooks/generate_axons_from_myelin.ipynb.

-**Option 2: manual correction combined with AxonSeg software**
+**Option 2: manual correction combined with *AxonSeg* software**

 * Manually correct the axon mask (as explained in Option 1).
 * Use the `AxonSeg <https://github.com/neuropoly/axonseg>`_ software to segment the myelin from the axon mask.
 In order to do this, install AxonSeg, and then follow the instructions in part 5 of the `as_tutorial guideline <https://github.com/neuropoly/axonseg/blob/master/as_tutorial.m>`_.